Pope Benedict XVI has announced he is stepping down on February 28

 Why has Pope Benedict XVI resigned?

-, Pope Benedict -- who turns 86 in April -- said he had come to the certainty "that my strengths, due to an advanced age, are no longer suited to an adequate exercise of the Petrine ministry."
+In his statement, Pope Benedict – who turns 86 in April – said he had come to the certainty “that my strengths, due to an advanced age, are no longer suited to an adequate exercise of the Petrine ministry.”

 But he stressed that the pope’s decision was not because of any external pressure.